JSWesterfield/PSDtoHTMLProject/README.md

 ## Getting Started

-PSDtoHTML was my project to create a PSD or Photoshop document into a single page application(SPA).
+PSDtoHTML was my project to create a PSD or Photoshop document into a single page application(SPA). git check

 To start making changes to this repo you first have to clone the repo.